intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 ### Troubleshooting

+#### `TypeError: can't convert meta device type tensor to numpy.` Error
+If you encounter `TypeError: can't convert meta device type tensor to numpy.
+Use Tensor.cpu() to copy the tensor to host memory first.` error when loading lowbit model, please try re-saving the lowbit model with the example script you are currently using.
+Please note that lowbit models saved by `qwen2.py`, `llama.py`, etc. cannot be loaded by `generate.py`.

 #### Output Problem
 If you encounter output problem, please try to disable the optimization of transposing value cache with following command:
 ```bash